 - Gender – ALL, AML, CLL and CML are slightly more common in males than in females.
 The reason for this is unknown.

 - Smoking – Smoking is a proven risk factor for AML.
 Although many people know that smoking causes lung cancer, few realize that it can affect cells that do not come into direct contact with smoke.
 Cancer-causing substances in tobacco smoke get into the bloodstream and spread to many parts of the body.
-As many as 1 in 5 cases of AML are caused by smoking.

 - Family History – First-degree relatives (parents, siblings, or children) of CLL patients have an increased risk for this cancer.